www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/compatibility-portability-and-adaptability/2025-02-25-t59-port-shell-project-to-java-and-the-network-worker.md

                    * [x] Remote user config, remote test config and local user are inherently different configs.
                * [o] Use different `net.splitcell.shell` config folder on developer computer.
 See NET_SPLITCELLS_SHELL_CONFIG_FOLDER. -> Everything is done in the container, so this is not needed.
                * [x] Note that only `worker.bootstrap` is allowed to be a bash script. `worker.bootstrap` needs to be a portable as possible with as minimal and small OS dependencies as possible. -> Shell, git, Java and Maven is required.
-               * [ ] Create a complete reset command of network worker, so that everything can be tested.
+               * [x] Create a complete reset command of network worker, so that everything can be tested.
                    * [x] Git
-                   * [ ] Delete .m2 via `rm -rf ~/.local/state/net.splitcells.network.worker/.m2/repository/net/splitcells/`
+                   * [x] Delete .m2 via `rm -rf ~/.local/state/net.splitcells.network.worker/.m2/repository/net/splitcells/`
+                     -> This is only done during the build.
+               * [x] Correct initial Network Log pull.
            * [x] Make testAtRemote work remotely on Raspberry Pi via `.splitcells.martins.avots.distro/bin/test`.
                * [x] Do not nest user folders via Podman aka `./.local/state/net.splitcells.martins.avots.distro/.local/state/net.splitcells.martins.avots.distro.LiveDistro/logs/`, in order to simplify folder structure and thereby the administration.